mdbenito/paperwhy/content/post/lin_why_2016.md

 do deeper architectures perform better in some tasks? and is it possible to perform as well with shallower ones?

-**tl;dr**: (Hard to judge) physical motivation for the success of shallow networks as approximators of Hamiltonians.
-Proof that fixed size networks can approximate polynomials arbitrarily well and implication for typical Hamiltonians.
-Proof that the inference (reconstruction of initial parameters) of hierarchical / sequential *Markovian* processes (argued to be pervasive in nature) is learnable by deep architectures but not by shallower ones (**no-flattening theorem**).

 ### Efficiency